 It’s happened to the best of us: you’re all set to bake a batch of chocolate chip cookies, but when you head to the pantry to gather ingredients you’re greeted to brown sugar that’s as solid as a rock.

 Rather than panic or grab your coat to head out to the store, take a big breath and realize you have options.
 Hardened brown sugar is a common problem with an easy solution.

-Here’s everything you need to know about why brown sugar hardens, how to soften it, and how to prevent it from become an unyielding brick in the first place.
+Here’s everything you need to know about why brown sugar hardens, how to soften it, and how to prevent it from becoming an unyielding brick in the first place.

 Why Does Brown Sugar Dry Out?

 Brown sugar is made by taking refined white sugar, also known as granulated sugar, and adding back the molasses that was removed from it during the refining process.
 When combined, the white sugar granules become coated with a thin layer of the molasses.

 Since molasses is a liquid, this causes the hard white sugar to become soft and moist.
 And because it’s brown, it also changes the color of the white sugar to brown.